 Real-World Example: A Table Component

 This is where generics really shine.
-I built a Table component for Pol-UI that works with any data shape:
+I built a Table component for Pol-UI that works with any data shape.
+The same pattern powers the service selection UI in NovaHair:

 interface Column<T> {